harvester/harvester/enhancements/20240528-migrate-harvester-api-to-standardized-k8s-api.md

 1. (v1.4.0) Introduce the new APIs, and still support old APIs.
 Here, we could also introduce the new feature flag of setting resource to enable/disable old APIs.
 By default, it should be enabled at this moment.
 2. (v1.5.0) Encourage the users to use the new APIs, and internal services/tools should use the new APIs.
 3. (v1.6.0) Old APIs are disabled by default, and we could turn it on by feature flag of setting resource.
+When old APIs are disabled, we will provide new actions API link to GUI, more detail in [APIs For GUI ](#apis-for-gui)
 4. (v1.7.0) After a period of time, we could remove the old APIs and feature flag.
 Only keep new APIs.

 Those releases are just for reference, we could adjust it based on the progress of the migration.